NedicNemanja/adidas-code-challenge/README.md

 I used one container for all services.
 This is not the best practice but is easy for demonstration purposes.
 In order to make this scalable I suggest one container per service.
 I managed to run all of them in a single container using a bash script.

+## CICD proposition
-I would recommend a CI CD pipeline in a similar fashion.
-Consisting of different agent-containers each responsible for one service, along with Kubernetes to manage all the environments and Jenkins.
+I would recommend a Jenkins pipeline in a similar fashion.
+Consisting of different agent-containers each responsible for one service, along with Kubernetes to manage all the environments.
 The pipeline:

 Checkout Code - Run Unit Tests - Dockerize App - Push dockerized app to Docker Registry - Use Ansible Playbook to deploy the dockerized app on K8s